Depechie/depblog/content/posts/2021-05-26-XF-Staggered-view/index.md

 > **Spoiler alert: I'm NOT the actual photographer of the demo pictures!**

 We use a data service to retrieve an amount of pictures for a given artist, this results in a List of strings that are all URL's pointing to some pictures online.
-We then use regular find and replace to inject that list of into the above provided HTML.
+We then use regular find and replace to inject that list into the above provided HTML.

 ```
 public static string GenerateItemSource(IEnumerable<string> items)